MathyouMB/website/src/content/articles/2024/is-leetcode-worth-it.md

 slug: "is-leetcode-worth-it"
 draft: false
 featured: true
+template: "ArticleV2"
 ---

 ![remote-working-creatures](/images/articles/2024/is-leetcode-worth-it/cover2.png)

-_"Is LeetCode worth doing?"_ —The amount of LeetCode practice you need **depends entirely on your goals**.
+_"Is LeetCode worth doing?"_

+The amount of LeetCode practice you need **depends entirely on your goals**.

 If your goal is to get into some large tech company with a notable name like Google, Amazon, Microsoft, etc., or some company in the Bay Area of the United States, then yeah… you should follow a LeetCode study plan and do a minimum of 1–2 problems daily because it's very publicly known these larger companies ask these questions.